dariogeorge21/voices-of-lord/README.md

-# Voice of Christ - Christian Malayalam Devotional Songs
+# Voices of Lord - Christian Malayalam Devotional Songs

 A modern web application for browsing Christian Malayalam devotional songs with bilingual lyrics (Malayalam and English).
 Built with Next.js 14, TypeScript, and Tailwind CSS.